Skip to main content

 Benchmark Expectations

-By January of the 4th semester, students must submit an application to the professional major.
-For the application students must have a C or higher in SOWK 147 and 151, completed 100 hours volunteer service, and submit a personal statement and a reference from academic or volunteer service individual.
+By January of the 4th semester, students must submit a petition to enter the professional level of the major.
+For the petition, students must have a C or higher in SOWK 147 and 151, completed 50 hours volunteer service, and submit a personal statement and a reference from academic or volunteer service individual.
 Students must maintain a 2.0 GPA overall.
 All majors must meet with the SOWK adviser each semester.
-Students who do not meet these benchmarks may be removed from their major.
+Students who do not meet these benchmarks may be subject to removal from their major.